Facebook, Twitter flounder in QAnon crackdown

 Many of those Twitter profiles featured QAnon terminology or imagery.
 Others were more subtle.
 One of the accounts is named after John F. Kennedy Jr. and promotes QAnon beliefs, including a theory that Kennedy Jr. isn’t dead and is staging a comeback to announce his support for Trump.

 Twitter said it has not banned QAnon from its site entirely, but says it doesn’t make QAnon tweets or accounts visible in searches or recommendations.
 Views of QAnon tweets has dropped by 50 percent since its new rules took hold in July.
+The company did not address questions about ads running on QAnon pages for the record.

 Facebook, meanwhile, hasn’t followed through on some of its promises and is still directing users to groups that promote it, the AP found.

 As recently as Thursday, Facebook’s algorithm still directed to and even invited users to join QAnon groups.
 One page called “QAnon Updates,” where 11,000 users swap conspiracy theory videos and links, remained at the top of the site’s recommendations in one QAnon search.
 Facebook’s algorithm suggested a handful of QAnon groups, including one with “Trump 2Q2Q” in its name and another that used the term “cue” to hide from the crackdown.
-And a Sept.
-2 automated email from Facebook recommended one user join a Facebook group whose cover photo featured a modified U.S. seal that said: “In QAnon We Trust.”
+And an automated Sept.
+2 email from Facebook recommended one user join a Facebook group whose cover photo featured a modified U.S. seal that said: “In QAnon We Trust.”

 On Instagram, versions of the hashtag “WWG1WGA,” shorthand for the QAnon motto “Where we Go One, We Go All,” are still searchable and used hundreds of times daily.